 Structurizr DSL

-Recommended
+Tool Summary Recommended

-Structurizr Lite provides a way to quickly work with a single workspace.
-It's free to use, and allows you to view/edit diagrams, view documentation, and view architecture decision records defined in a DSL workspace.
+Structurizr Lite Structurizr Lite provides a way to quickly work with a single workspace.
+It’s free to use, and allows you to view/edit diagrams, view documentation, and view architecture decision records defined in a DSL workspace.
+The auto-sync feature provides the ability to sync your local changes with a workspace stored on the Structurizr cloud service or an on-premises installation.
+Yes

-The Structurizr CLI is a command line utility, designed to be used in conjunction with the Structurizr DSL.
+Structurizr CLI The Structurizr CLI is a command line utility, designed to be used in conjunction with the Structurizr DSL.
 It provides the ability to push/pull workspaces to/from the Structurizr cloud service or an on-premises installation, in additional to exporting the views defined in a DSL file to other formats (PlantUML, Mermaid, WebSequenceDiagrams, and Ilograph).
+Yes

-If you'd rather not use Structurizr Lite or the Structurizr CLI, the Structurizr cloud service/on-premises installation provides a basic online DSL editor.
+Browser-based DSL editor If you’d rather not use Structurizr Lite or the Structurizr CLI, the Structurizr cloud service/on-premises installation provides a basic online DSL editor.
 The editor provides some rudimentary syntax highlighting and the ability to use the DSL without installing any tooling, but it does not provide access to the full feature set of the DSL - see the comparison table below.
+The DSL editor can be opened using the link on your workspace summary page.
+No

 Comparison

-DSL files are stored on local disk, and can be easily added to source code control
+DSL files are stored on local disk, and can be easily added to source code control Yes Yes

-Documentation !docs
+Documentation !docs Yes Yes

-Architecture decision records !adrs
+Architecture decision records !adrs Yes Yes

-Workspace extension extends HTTPS URLs only
+Workspace extension extends Yes Yes HTTPS URLs only

-DSL includes !include HTTPS URLs only
+DSL includes !include Yes Yes HTTPS URLs only

-Plugins !plugin
+Plugins !plugin Yes Yes

-Scripts !script
+Scripts !script Yes Yes

-Disabling the online DSL editor
+Disabling the browser-based DSL editor

 If you'd like to disable the online browser-based DSL editor, to ensure that team members don't accidentally use it, you can set a workspace property named structurizr.dslEditor to false.
 For example: